With Amir Coffey gone, Marcus Carr will get a big chance to reach big goals for Gophers

 “It was definitely pretty devastating not being able to play the game that I love,” Carr said.
 “The [NCAA] said I was strictly transferring for basketball reasons.
 They basically didn’t take anything from my argument serious.”

 Not having a true point guard caused the Gophers to struggle with offensive consistency last season.
 Coffey eventually blossomed as a high-volume scorer with the ball in his hands to lead Minnesota into the NCAA tournament.
-The 6-8 junior declared early for the NBA Draft and decided not to remove his name once the withdrawal deadline ended Thursday.
+The 6-8 junior declared early for the NBA Draft and decided not to remove his name once the withdrawal deadline passed Thursday.

 “He’s a very talented player and definitely an NBA talent,” Carr said.
 “I definitely wish him all the best.
 But I still think we would be able to do big things without him.”

 Coffey’s departure means fellow transfer Payton Willis will likely join Carr and sophomore-to-be Gabe Kalscheur in the starting backcourt in 2019-20.
 Carr and Willis, a 6-4 junior who transferred from Vanderbilt, built chemistry together playing on the scout team last season.

 “They pushed each other and talked to each other about the frustration of not being able to play,” Pitino said.
 “I’d be shocked if both Payton and Marcus don’t come in right away and help this team win games.”